yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 - Upon entering the Characters page, there will be a character viewer where players can expect to see the playable characters in game
 - More information and introduction regarding the factions and other characters are also shown as you scroll down the page
 ### Explore: About
-- Visitors can view the game features and trailer on this page
+- Visitors can view the game's story, game features and trailer on this page
 ### Explore: Anime
 - Visitors can view information regarding the anime here
-- Page will also redirect them to official sources to watch the anime
+- Links on this page will also redirect visitors to official sources to watch the anime
 ### Support
 - A page mainly used for contact purposes
 - Users can contact the team for various types of issues here, simply by filling up the form with their relevant information